CDL License Requirements

-According to Federal Motor Carrier Safety Regulations (Section 391.11) a driver must speak English sufficiently to communicate, read traffic signs, respond to official inquiries, and fill out reports and records.
+According to Federal Motor Carrier Safety Regulations (Section 391.11) CDL drivers must speak English at a sufficient level to communicate verbally, read traffic signs, respond to official inquiries, and fill out reports and records.

-The skill and road test requires a vehicle which is typically supplied by a truck driving school.
-You take a driving test which includes a pre-trip inspection, backing, space control, and general driving skills, much like your original driver's test.
+The skill and road test requires a vehicle, which is typically supplied by a truck driving school though it's best to make firm arrangements with the school in question.
+The driving test - sometimes called the practical test - includes a pre-trip inspection, backing up, space control and maneuvers, and general driving skills, much like your original driver's test.

 Types of CDL Licenses